vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 Before v25, waiting for `R3` would likely cause the entire ERS to time out.
 Here, it does not time out the ERS because `R3` is skipped during the candidate-wait phase

 Why is this safe? `R1` and `R2` received the same most-advanced transactions, so applying their relay logs brings them to the same state.
 This is what makes the relay-log-apply race safe: ERS needs one successful apply, not every tablet to finish.
-It cancels the other waits, not their SQL threads
+It cancels the other waits, not their SQL threads.
+The race uses reality to prove which tablet can advance first

 Winning that race is not an unconditional promotion.
 The most-advanced tablet can act as an intermediate replication source if the promotion rules or an explicit `--new-primary` request require a different primary.
 That candidate must catch up before it is promoted.
 The benefit is that ERS can move on without waiting for every peer to finish the candidate-wait phase